asfantala/drf-auth/README.md

-# Django_Docker - LAB - Class 31
+# Django_Docker - LAB - Class 32
-## Project: Django REST Framework & Docker
+## Project:Permissions & Postgresql
 ### Author: Tala Asfan
 ### Setup
 - you need to have docker installed on your machine